 There are other ways of designating a clothing trademark, as well.
 Many clothing items have a tag attached to them where you can find the trademark.
 Some companies use stickers, as well.
 When you buy new clothes, you probably spend a few minutes removing these items from the clothing.
 There is a very good chance that everything you are removing has the trademark of the company that the clothing item came from.

 When you submit a specimen to the Trademark Office showing your clothing trademark, one of these tags, labels, or stickers should be visible.
 It should include your clothing trademark.
 If done properly, your application will avoid a rejection for ornamental use.
-While over time your mark may become recognizable on the front of a shirt (think Nike’s “Just Do It”), it does not start off that way.
+Keep in mind that even with a registration, you will most likely not be able to stop others from using your name/phrase in an ornamental fashion.
+While over time your mark may become famous and recognizable like JUST DO IT, it does not start off that way.
 So you need to make sure that what you have is a trademark use, and not an ornamental one.

 Do You Need Assistance With Your Clothing Trademark?